Click on a question below to view its answer.

 Logged-in members have access to a customer support form; but unfortunately, we make no guarantee that your support request will be answered.
 Of course, global technical issues will always be dealt with promptly; but requests specifically related to your particular issues will be answered only as time allows.

-Rest assured that, if you can reasonably run a web browser, you should have no problems using CONK! or your CONK! account.
+At five bucks a month, we could easily eat up all of our revenues attempting to answer every member request.
+This is one of the casualties of our ultra-low price.
+But rest assured that, if you can reasonably run a web browser, you should have no problems using CONK! or your CONK! account.

 I’m really broke.
 Can I share someone else’s CONK! account?

 No, you may not.
 Not only is this against our Terms of Service, but it’s technically not possible.
 Our system is set up so that, if you’re logged on and someone else logs into the same account, you’re instantly thrown out.
 Only one person can be logged into a CONK! account at any one time.
-(Sorry, but at the amounts we’re charging… we don’t feel too bad about doing this. 🙂 )

 My password doesn’t work – and I know it’s right.
 How come?